 - Not currently in bankruptcy

-If your application is approved, they will notify you by email within 2-4 weeks.
+If your application is approved, they will notify you by email within two weeks.
 Your new card and PIN are mailed to you separately via Canada Post.
-The PIN you receive is unique and cannot be changed.

-The entire process can take up to 6 weeks, so if you are thinking of using the card on a planned vacation, make sure to apply well ahead of time.
+The entire process can take up to 3 weeks, so if you are considering using the card on a planned vacation, make sure to apply well ahead of time.
 If you have questions about your application, you can call them toll-free at 1-888-281-7793.

 Is The Home Trust Preferred Visa For You?

-The free roadside assist membership offered by this card is easily a savings of $100 every year.
-If roadside assistance is useful to you (but not foreign transaction fees), another card that offers this perk plus a very competitive 3-4% in rewards (CT Money) is the Triangle World Elite Mastercard.
+If roadside assistance is useful to you (but you don’t transact in foreign currencies), another card that offers this perk plus a very competitive 3-4% in rewards (CT Money) is the Triangle World Elite Mastercard.

 Home Trust Preferred Visa Card Review

-The Home Trust Preferred Visa card is the only no-fee credit card offering no foreign transaction fees and free roadside assistance in Canada.
-This review of the card shows why you should consider it in your wallet.
+The Home Trust Preferred Visa card is a no-fee credit card offering no foreign exchange transaction fees.
+This Home Trust Preferred Visa review shows why you should consider it for your wallet.